Never used it before or not sure what is the correct way to apply highlighter? No worries, we’ll show you the steps to apply it like a pro!

 There are many, many types of makeup primer available on the market, so choose one that will suit your needs.

 Apply highlighter either by fingers or with fan brush if it is powder.
-Liquid ones you can also mix with a foundation for an overall glow.
-But most commonly is used to accentuate specific parts of your face.
+Liquid ones can also mix with the foundation for an overall glow.
+But most commonly, it is used to accentuate specific parts of your face.